Study at Illinois

 Courses

-Review the undergraduate course offerings during the term you plan to attend Illinois and complete a tentative course form to share with your academic advisor.
+Review the undergraduate course offerings during the term you plan to attend the University of Illinois Urbana-Champaign and complete a tentative course form to share with your academic advisor.
 Refer to the list of restricted courses to ensure the courses you have selected are not closed to incoming exchange students.
 Be sure to have maximum flexibility as the availability of courses may change and some course offerings may be restricted to only degree-seeking students.
-Please be advised that the we cannot guarantee enrollment in classes, even if the home university requires that course.
+We cannot guarantee enrollment in specific courses, even if your home university requires that course.

 Minimum Eligibility Requirements

-- Be enrolled as a full-time undergraduate student at an institution that has a bilateral student exchange agreement with Illinois.
-To find out if your university has an active agreement with Illinois, contact the office or individual who coordinates such exchanges on your home campus.
+- Enrollment as a full-time undergraduate student at an institution that has a bilateral student exchange agreement with the University of Illinois Urbana-Champaign.
+To find out if your university has an active agreement, contact the office or individual who coordinates such exchanges on your home campus.

-- Nomination from your home university to participate in the exchange program at Illinois.
+- Nomination from your home university to participate in the exchange program.

 - A 3.0 out of a 4.0 grade point average or a "B" average in all courses.

-- Completion of one year of university education prior to commencement of exchange at the Illinois.
+- Completion of one year of university education prior to the start of the exchange program.

-- English language proficiency (see section on "English Language Proficiency Verification" Instructions & Components page).
+- English language proficiency (see "English Language Proficiency Verification" on the Instructions & Components page).

-- Certified evidence of financial support (see section on "Certification of Financial Support" Instructions & Components page).
+- Certified evidence of financial support (see "Certification of Financial Support" on the Instructions & Components page).

 Ready to get started?
-Learn more about the Application for Incoming Exchange Students.
+Learn more about the Application for Exchange Students.